 Tintin Yang, Vince Tao, Ryan Sudds, Caitlin Shane, Andrei Mihailiuk, Rachel Naiberg, Jess Gut, Ben Ger, Hannah Dempsey, Nathan Crompton, Isak Boyd, Molly Beatrice, Aaron Bailey

-The Mainlander is an online publication covering local politics and social issues on unceded Indigenous territory belonging to the Musqueam, Skxwú7mesh-ulh Úxwumixw (Squamish), Stó:lo and Tsleil-Waututh nations.
-Most of the land has never been surrendered.
-This means that most of BC, including Vancouver, remains unceded Indigenous lands.
-The settler colony of British Columbia was created using various forms of violence and dispossession, which structured our society and created lasting injustices that persist in the present.
+Territory | The land on which we work has never been surrendered.
+This means that most of BC, including Metro Vancouver, remains unceded Indigenous lands.
+The settler colony of British Columbia was created using multiple forms of violence and dispossession, which structure our society and create lasting injustices that persist in the present.
 We acknowledge that today new and pernicious forms of colonial violence and dispossession continue to be perpetrated and actively created by corporations, the state, other organizations and individuals.